Program Requirements

 Students enter the Physician Assistant program in the summer term of each year.

-The 25-month*, full-time program requires continuous attendance.
+The 24-month, full-time program requires continuous attendance.
 Therefore, students should plan finances carefully to avoid the necessity for employment.
 Information on financial assistance opportunities is available in the Student Financial Services office, Student Services Center.

 Students must meet academic and technical standards prior to admission to the program.
 Admission to the program is required prior to registering for any MSPA course.
 An overall GPA of 3.0 or better in the physician assistant curriculum is required to progress into the clinical year of the program.